Pay via check or card online:

 Manage your VEC account, including pay your bill, via your computer or mobile device.
 You can also view your power usage data, report an outage, and set up alerts to stay informed about power restoration updates and bill notifications.
 Through SmartHub you can have payments charged directly to a bank or credit card through Auto Pay, and you can also use the "Pay Now" function of SmartHub to simply pay your bill without registering for the portal.

-Check your account balance and pay your bill with a check, debit card, or credit card.
+Check your account balance, set up Auto Pay, and/or pay your bill with a check, debit card, or credit card.

-*There is a $2,500 limit per month for credit/debit card payments.
+*There is a $2,500 limit per month for all credit/debit card payments.

 You may drop payments at the following locations: